-A classified ad under Resorts was published in the November 19, 1922 edition of the St. Louis Post-Dispatch: "CRYSTAL SPRINGS LAKE PARK--Restricted, club-site lots for sale: wooded grove, 15 acres lake, well stocked, good fishing and bathing; only 13 1/2 miles from city courthouse: 1/2 to 3/4 hour drive; good roads, no hills; come out today; lots 50 x 100 ft. $295 and up; $100 down, balance to suit; entrance on Clayton rd. and Bopp rd. between Geyer and Ballas rd.
+A classified ad was published in "Resorts" in the November 19, 1922 edition of the St. Louis Post-Dispatch: "CRYSTAL SPRINGS LAKE PARK--Restricted, club-site lots for sale: wooded grove, 15 acres lake, well stocked, good fishing and bathing; only 13 1/2 miles from city courthouse: 1/2 to 3/4 hour drive; good roads, no hills; come out today; lots 50 x 100 ft. $295 and up; $100 down, balance to suit; entrance on Clayton rd. and Bopp rd. between Geyer and Ballas rd.
 Follow signs along Clayton rd.
 FRED J. WESSEL, Agent, 4172 Delmar bd."

 The Crystal Lake Country Club golf course was here from 1929 to 1979.
 It was designed by famous golf course designer William Diddel (1884 to 1985).
 The club house, swimming pool, and the 17th & 18th greens were on the east side of Bopp Road where The Willows condos and Hunter Park are today.
 The Pro Shop and rest of the course were on the west side of Bopp where the homes in Barrington Place are today.
 The home at 2331 Todforth Way was built on the site of the 14th & 15th tees.